Camping in the Serengeti National Park

 I thought of this as I lay there awake, listening to the sound of hyenas approaching.
 They were so close I imagined them right outside our tent.
 Should I shout for assistance?
 Should I use the whistle they gave us?
 Trying to remain calm, I decided instead to just remain quiet.
 Surely the camp operators must hear them if I can, and if the hyenas were too close or we were in any real danger, I am sure they would do something.

 Eventually, the calls of the hyenas grew more distant as they seemingly passed by our camp on the way to pursue other business.
 I continued to lay there awake for another half-hour or so, contemplating what I had just experienced and wondering to myself if I had ever experienced such a rush of adrenaline on a trip.
 It was a surreal experience.
-Camping in the Serengeti National Park was turning out to be quite the adventure.
+Camping in the Serengeti National Park was turning out to be quite an adventure.

 The next morning, the breakfast table was alive with discussion about our visitors the previous night.
 I asked our tour guide if he had experienced anything like that before, and he mentioned that he had.